 - The ultimate goal of caring is to lighten suffering and serve life and health.

-- Inspired many in the Nordic countries, and used as the basis of research, education, and clinical practice.
+- Inspired many in the Nordic countries and used it as the basis of research, education, and clinical practice.

 Myra Estrin Levine